 Thank you to DAFWA GRDC funded project DAW00243 for providing advice on trial setup, assistance with soil compaction assessments and result interpretation.

-Thanks to Richard Riddle, Data into Profit for providing data analysis through the Crop Manager Program.
+Thanks to Richard Riddle, Data into Profit for data analysis via crop manager.

 |Other trial partners||Precision Agriculture|

 controlled traffic farming system 3:1 ratio 40ft header, 60ft seeder, 120ft sprayer 36.4, 6.05m ripper

 |Plot size||36m x 500m|